 Relax and learn more about the various historical sites of Porto, Lisbon and the small historical castles, monasteries and towns that lie between them.
 An unforgettable journey into Portugal's refined architectural past, which shapes its heritage and wealth, awaits you.
 You will meet face to face with history, see the ruins of the city walls as a reminder of the belligerent past of the country, churches and monasteries as a testimony of the endless faith and strength of the spirit of the people.
 A journey through the monuments that have shaped the culture of the country is harmoniously combined with entertainment and gastronomic experience.

-Porto is one of the oldest cities in Europe, and it is also the former capital of the country and home of port.
-A vibrant industrial centre with a fascinating history, which was granted World Heritage status by UNESCO in 1996.
-Unlike other major cities in Portugal, the centre of Porto is not exactly baroque but rather granite and monumental.
-Upon arrival in the city, start your journey by exploring the city itself and several major attractions, and enjoy the local cuisine at Porto's best restaurants.
+Porto is one of the oldest cities in Europe, it is also the former capital of the country and the birthplace of Port wine.
+It is a lively industrial centre with a fascinating history, which received World Heritage status from UNESCO in 1996.
+Unlike other major Portuguese cities, the centre of Porto is not exactly baroque, but instead granite and monumental.
+When you arrive in Porto, start your journey by exploring the city itself and a few of the main attractions, and enjoy local cuisine at Porto's best restaurants.

 Before exploring the city and its sights, be sure to dine in a chic restaurant overlooking the whole of Porto!
 Don't forget to buy some port!
 The restaurant is open from noon to 2:00 a.m.

 The building, which represents the greatest heritage of the city and the country, is located in the historical center of the city, not far from Batalha Square.
 Previously, there was a small chapel from the 13th century in its place.
 The Baroque walls of the Church of St. Ildefonso were covered with about 11,000 azulejo tiles, which attracted the attention of the connoisseurs of this zest.